JumboCode/TheLegacyProject2/src/app/api/toy-example/README.md

 # Developing RESTful API

 Hello, aspiring backend developers.
 In this tutorial, I will walk you through the design process for a RESTful API route.
-Do note that there are multiple "routes" you can take to design an effective API.
-The approach that I will be showing you is highly opinionated.
+There are multiple approaches to design an effective API.
+The approach that I will be showing you is highly opionated.

 ## A Gentle Introduction